LovesTha/LovesTha.github.io/_posts/2007-04-27-standard-ichorid.markdown

 - magic
 ---

-I know theres a problem with naming a deck after a card that isn't in the deck, but I think the name works.
+I know there's a problem with naming a deck after a card that isn't in the deck, but I think the name works.

 Obvious inclusions: